SWI-Prolog/plweb/README.md

 After installation, the  website  may  be   started  locally  using  the commands below.
 After that, you  have  access   to  the  same content as available  from  https://www.swi-prolog.org,  except  for  the  download section of the website.
-The  default  port   of  the  site  is 3040, and therefore it may be accessed on http://localhost:3040/

 ```
-% swipl -l load.pl
+% swipl load.pl -p 8080 -i
-?- server.
 ```

 ### Running as daemon using Ubuntu upstart